LIVE REVIEW: RAYE

 2016 has been a dream come true for 19-year-old Raye.
 She has managed to collaborate with some of the biggest current DJs as well as achieving runner-up status in the BBC Sound of 2017 poll.
 Thousands have heard her vocals on the radio on her two collaborations: By Your Side with Jonas Blue and You Don't Know Me with Jax Jones.

 RAYE’s opening number is her latest song, Shhh, an alternative R&B track with a quick tempo then slow chorus.
 It’s climactic, with a melody that creates anticipation.
 It’s fast and spacious at the right moments.
 The strobe lighting intertwines nicely with the beat and pace of the song, giving the performance that extra edge.

 Sporting a casual look with track bottoms and jacket, the singer barely holds still for the entirety of the gig.
 Raye’s comfortable, laid-back style seems to aid her energetic performance, as she jumps around constantly, whilst managing to give a faultless vocal performance.
 The band's tightness is evident, their performances flawless.

-For anyone who walked into the gig not knowing much about Raye, they wouldn’t believe that this is her first ever headlining show.
+For anyone who walked into the gig not knowing much about Raye, they wouldn't believe that this is her first ever headlining show.
 At 19, Raye is full of confidence that will surely continue to inspire her success.
-At this point, it looks like the world is her oyster, and she is strikingly aware of that.
+It looks like the world is her oyster, and she is strikingly aware of that.